James000916/MeowBlock/README.md

 2. Triggers a click event on the skip button
 3. Done

-The above procedure is automatically completed in less than 1 second.
+The above procedure is automatically completed in less than 1 second, making the player think that you have watched the ads.

 ## Disclaimer